“It’s not that they don’t get it. It’s that they’re resisting.”

 “So what I’m suggesting here is, use your impatience to your advantage, and augment it with a deliberate practice of fair process so that you can get the best of both worlds.
 What do you think?”

 Karel continues to be an impatient leader.
 Yet he practices being engaging with a curious active listening mindset, tries to be more influencing rather than persuading or convincing when explaining, and not shy to be radically candid when providing expectation clarity.
-His people see him as a tough but open and fair boss, and Karel thinks that’s just about right.
+His people see him as a tough but open and fair boss, and Karel feels he’s starting get the balance just right.

 As with all client case studies written by Coach Takeshi, names, organizations and other details featured in this article are not real but based on actual client events.